What is Galvanic Skin Response?

 How is Galvanic Skin Response measured?

-GSR is typically measured using electrodes placed on the skin, usually on the fingers or palms where sweat gland activity is most pronounced.
-These electrodes detect the electrical conductance between two points on the skin.
-The data collected is usually displayed as a continuous graph that depicts real-time changes in skin conductance.
+GSR is measured using small electrodes placed on the skin, typically on the fingers or palms, where sweat gland activity is most noticeable.
+These electrodes detect the skin’s electrical conductance between two points, which changes with sweat production.
+The process includes the following steps:

-• Placement of electrodes: Two small electrodes are attached to the participant’s skin, commonly on the fingertips or palm.
+• Electrode placement: Electrodes are attached to the participant’s skin, usually on the fingertips or palm.

-• Baseline measurement: Before introducing any stimuli, a baseline level of skin conductance is recorded to establish the participant's normal state.
+• Baseline recording: Before introducing stimuli, a baseline is recorded to understand the participant’s normal state.

 measure-eda-skin-conductance-daq